-The success or failure of the reestablishment effort can be evaluated on and near the release site.
-Although establishment of the population over the long-term is the ultimate objective, success will also be addressed during this 5-year window.
-The specific objectives include examinations of movement, habitat use, productivity, survival, and population size.
+The success or failure of the re-establishment effort can be evaluated on and near the release site with the aid of VHS and GPS transmitters.
+Although establishment of the population over the long-term is the ultimate objective, success can also be addressed in the short-term following the release of radio-marked and GPS-marked birds.
+The specific objectives include examinations of movement, habitat and landscape use, productivity, survival, and population size.
 These evaluations provide essential information to determine whether additional translocations, habitat improvements, release locations, and/or translocation methodologies are necessary (Toepfer et al. 1990, IUCN 1995, Connelly and Reese 1997).
 Because these data are currently being collected, the following analysis is brief and incomplete.
 Nevertheless, it provides some indication of the progress.